 Pycnogenol and High Blood Pressure

 High blood pressure (hypertension) is one of the most important risk factors for cardiovascular disease.
 Studies on many blood pressure lowering drugs have shown that such treatment reduces the risk of stroke and coronary artery disease.

-One small double blind placebo controlled study showed that a treatment with 200 mg of Pycnogenol daily for 16 weeks reduced blood pressure (8).
+One small double-blind placebo controlled study showed that treatment with 200 mg of Pycnogenol daily for 16 weeks reduced blood pressure (8).

 Pycnogenol and Diabetes

 A double blind placebo-controlled study found that 100 mg of Pycnogenol daily improved blood sugar among 77 patients with type 2 diabetes (10).
 Pycnogenol was added to standard diabetic drug treatment.

 How Pycnogenol improves blood sugar in type 2 diabetes is not entirely clear.
 Insulin production does not seem to be increased.

 One study found that inhibition of alpha-glucosidase by Pycnogenol delays the uptake of complex sugars from the intestine (11).
 This could be an interesting mechanism to explore further to understand the possible beneficial effects of Pycnogenol among patients with type 2 diabetes.